Courses

 We live in a complex world with diverse people, firms, and governments whose behaviors aggregate to produce novel, unexpected phenomena.
 We need to make strategic decisions in uncertain and complex situations in which information is ambiguous.
 Effective decision-making requires the adoption of decision approaches that fit the complexities of these situations and the efficient management of decision-making processes.
 Within the two weeks, participants will be able to learn popular decision-making methods and software to assist them in decision-making when facing a real-life problem.

-Course Description: This course deliberates decision-making under uncertainty by addressing Multi-Criteria Decision Making (MCDM) techniques.
+This course deliberates decision-making under uncertainty by addressing Multi-Criteria Decision Making (MCDM) techniques.
 MCDM is a collection of methods for trading-off different alternatives’ performance on multiple conflicting objectives; methods discussed include the Analytic Hierarchy Process (AHP), Analytic Network Process (ANP), and Technique for Order of Preference by Similarity to Ideal Solution (TOPSIS) methods.
 Both qualitative and quantitative factors are considered to evaluate alternatives.

 Finally, SuperDecion software is introduced in this course as a complementary tool for the decision-making approach.